 Cater to the content

-While there’s no set formula on how you should structure your copy, different formats will require different types of content.
+While there’s no set formula for how you should structure your copy, different formats will require different types of content.
 The length of your copy should fit into your overall message.
 Keep your social media copy brief and to the point, but you can extend your blog posts to offer educational value to your users.
-Your emails should get to the point quickly and be mindful of the reader’s time.
+Your emails should get to the point quickly, and be mindful of the reader’s time.

 The complete content guide